sveawebpay/php-integration/README.md

 The underlying services and methods are contained in the Svea sub-namespaces WebService, HostedService and AdminService, and may be accessed, though their api and interfaces are subject to change in the future.

+See the PHP documentation for more information on [namespaces in PHP](http://php.net/manual/en/language.namespaces.php).

 ### Documentation format
 See the provided README.md file for an overview and examples how to utilise the WebPay and WebPayAdmin classes.
 The complete WebPay Integration package, including the underlying Svea service classes, methods and structures, is documented by generated documentation in the apidoc folder.